SoftwareSystemsLaboratory/prime-pipeline/README.md

 ## Tooling

-To maximize the utility of this project and the greater SSL Metrics project, the following software packages are **required**:
+To maximize the utility of this project the following software packages are **required**:

 ### Operating System